nikhilkmr300/covid-audio/voice/README.md

 Once you have downloaded the dataset, move it to the `./data` directory.
 Then unzip all the zip files in the directory.

-To understand how to generate the spectrograms, skip to the Generating the spectrograms subsection below.
+For further details and instructions, read the following sections.

-### Understanding the data
+## Understanding the data
 Run `make` in `./data` to preprocess the data.
 This will generate several other directories with the data in a more organized form as required by this project.
-* `data_clean`: Raw data in a more organized form.
+* `data_clean`: Raw audio data in a more organized form.
 * `data_<AUDIOTYPE>`: Data grouped by type of audio (breath, cough) and split into train, validation and test sets.

 Files are renamed in `data_clean` according to the convention `AUDIOTYPE_CLASS_isCoughSymptom_datasource_[uniqueID]_originalFileName`.